Bookports/Bookports/doc/IDEAS.md

 ## Database

-The database will be backed by PostgreSQL only, to ensure all efforts can be focused on one RDBMS.
+The backend will be supported by PostgreSQL.

+* Digital library card
+    QR code, or barcode (GTIN?)
+* Text message alerts.